This post may contain affiliate links. Please read my disclosure policy.

 But for the holidays, we want it to be special.

 So I’ve added some bourbon to give it a little depth and a buttery pecan crust that brings a bit of salty and savory to cut the sweetness, plus a great crunch to add some texture.

 I’ve reduced the butter and sugar you’d normally see in a sweet potato casserole, but this is plenty rich and plenty sweet.
 It feels indulgent and fancied up – perfect for holiday fare – but is much more balanced.

 You’ll feel a little light headed as you stir that delicious mixture. 😉 And then you’re gonna top it with the pecan streusel of sorts, creating the perfect little crust for the sweet potatoes.
-Holiday happiness in a dish.

 But I did a little digging — I’m a health and nutrition editor, after all — and some studies have shown that not ALL of the alcohol evaporates.

-Depending on the preparation, cooking method and cooking time, up to half of the alcohol content can remain in the final dish.
+Depending on the preparation, cooking method and cooking time, up to HALF of the alcohol content can remain in the final dish.

 A few make-ahead notes on this bourbon sweet potato casserole:

 - You can prep this ahead!
 Make the casserole through step 4 in the recipe instructions below.
 Then cover and refrigerate.